 Estimated reading time: 6 minutes

-• Critical illness cases are rare, but we need to be aware of the danger as owners.
+- Critical illness cases are rare, but we must be aware of the danger as owners.

 Now that the nights are getting shorter, we know that autumn is just around the corner.
 With the mild weather, we’re able to take our dogs out walking in the countryside and the woods.
 This results in several toxic risks that we need to be aware of.
 Both acorns and conkers can prove deadly for dogs, especially if eaten, causing them to be seriously ill and, in some severe cases, fatal.

-In every case, if you think your dog has eaten something he shouldn’t, gather as much evidence and information as possible for the Vet to help with the diagnosis.
-Treatment varies, but a canine that has been poisoned needs to be medicated and rehydrated as soon as possible.
-Surgery may be required to remove any blockage from their stomach.
+If you think your dog has eaten something it shouldn’t, gather as much evidence and information as possible for the Vet to help with the diagnosis.
+Treatment varies, but a poisoned canine needs to be medicated and rehydrated as soon as possible.
+Surgery may be required to remove any blockage from its stomach.

 Acorns and dogs